kittee/butterflies/README.md

 - Mobile app maybe?
 - More in the [issues section](https://github.com/Caraheacock/butterflies/issues?state=open)

 I'm constantly trying to make the Lydia Butterfly experience better, so please report any bugs or suggestions in the [issues section](https://github.com/Caraheacock/butterflies/issues?state=open)!
+Please be as descriptive about bugs as possible (what you need that lead up to the bug, pictures of glitches, etc.).
 Thanks!